Friday, 24 February 2012

 Fiesta time in the Rhubarb Triangle

-This weekend marks the major event of the year in the Rhubarb calendar.
+February marks the major event of the year in the Rhubarb calendar.
 Grown in an area around Wakefield in the north of England, in warm, dark ‘forcing sheds’, this pink fleshy plant is a popular Yorkshire treat.
-There’s a big Rhubarb Festival going on all this weekend at the end of February in the centre of Wakefield and the surrounding area with lots of information about Rhubarb.
-The area where it’s grown is famously called the Rhubarb Triangle and you can even go on a tour of the forcing sheds but hurry as the tickets sell out fast!
+There’s a big Rhubarb Festival going on around the end of February in Wakefield.
+The area where it’s grown is famously called the Rhubarb Triangle and you can even go on a tour of the forcing sheds.

 Grandma’s Tips for cooking Rhubarb